Deferred Diposition

 For general ticket and court information please call: (979) 826-8838

-***Court is scheduled on Tuesdays and Thursdays mornings at 10:00am***
+***Court is scheduled on Tuesdays mornings at 10:00am***

 ***Juvenile Court every second Tuesday at 9:00am***